 Bank Overdraft fees and other various customer penalties have quickly become the banking industry’s most profitable source.
 Your personal bank makes more money on fees and penalties than it does financing personal and business loans.

 For example, Bank of America charges $35 for overdraft fees unless you have the coveted Overdraft Protection, which I highly recommend signing up for.
-Whether your bank has overdraft fee protection or not, here’s a step by step tutorial on how to reverse your banking overdraft fees.
+Whether your bank has overdraft fee protection or not, here’s a step by step tutorial on how to get overdraft fees refunded.

 The Overdraft Fee Reversal Process